mlip-cmu/book/12-scaling-the-system.md

 <figcaption>

-Example of the Google Photos web interface searching for “trees” in uploaded personal images.
+Example of the Google Photos web interface searching for “trees” in uploaded personal images. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>